How Important is Tool Control and Accountability in the Aviation Industry?

 Take a look at our gallery and you will see how simply Shadow Foam™ brings order to your aviation toolkit.

-Shadow Foam™ also makes it easy for engineers to check, at a glance, that all tools have been returned to the toolkit.
-This therefore helps to overcome Foreign Object Debris threats, and meets airline regulations and policies and prevent accidents.
+Shadow Foam also makes it easy for engineers to check, at a glance, that all tools have been returned to the toolkit.
+This therefore helps to overcome Foreign Object Debris threats, and meets airline regulations and policies, thus preventing accidents.

 As well as making it quick and easy for engineers to check their tool inventory, using Shadow Foam to store tools has several other benefits:

-Reduces the risk of foreign objects and debris –
+Reduces the risk of Foreign Object Debris

 FOD, or Foreign Object Debris, is one of the biggest hazards faced by the aviation industry.
 Tool FOD, caused by tools being mistakenly left behind by engineers during construction and maintenance can pose a very serious threat to aircraft and safety.

 Keeping tools organized and secure using Shadow Foam reduces the risk of tools accidentally being left behind and causing serious damage and risk to safety.